Niger - There ARE things to see in Niamey

 Continued to walk the streets.

-After visiting almost all places I pinned down on google maps, I was trying to figure out what else I can do as a tourist in Niger under the given geographical travel restrictions.
+After visiting almost all the places I pinned down on google maps, I was trying to figure out what else I can do as a tourist in Niger under the given geographical travel restrictions.

 The police is my tourist information

 Talked to a few police officers which are plenty all over Niamey along the roads.
-All told me its strictly not recommended for unaccompanied tourists or visitors leaving Niamey, except when not having some kind of business need or security assistance.
-They said the city Zinder is normally fine and secure to visit but all other places definitely not good to go.

-They explained how difficult it is for the Niger army to keep the country safe, as they have to protect a border with 2000km in length to bordering countries like Burkina Faso, Mali, Libya, Chad, which are all under terror surveillance by itself.
+All told me it's strictly not recommended for unaccompanied tourists or visitors leaving Niamey, except when not having some kind of business need or security assistance.
+They said the city Zinder is normally fine and secure to visit but all other places are definitely not good to go.They explained how difficult it is for the Niger army to keep the country safe, as they have to protect a border with 2000km in length to bordering countries like Burkina Faso, Mali, Libya, Chad, which are all under terror surveillance by themselves.
 So yes, protecting a distance of 2000km in length is not easy.
-So I understand them, they don't want that a tourist disappears and then they have to run after the kidnappers or search for a stupid tourist who didn't follow the security guidelines.
-However, one more time I had the feeling that the travel advice, in general, are a bit too exaggerated for many places in Africa (yes I know its because nothing happened, but…).
-It's stated that all travel to Niger has to be avoided and everyone who is there should leave as fast as possible and as long they can.
+So I understand them, they don't want a tourist to disappear and then they have to run after the kidnappers or search for a stupid tourist who didn't follow the security guidelines.

+However, one more time I had the feeling that the travel advice, in general, are a bit too exaggerated for many places in Africa (yes I know it's because nothing happened, but…).
+It's stated that all travel to Niger has to be avoided and everyone who is there should leave as fast as possible and as long as they can.
 I would understand if it would be outside some specific regions, for example outside Niamey.
-But, C'MON, not the WHOLE Niger.
+But, not the WHOLE Niger.

-I spent now a few days in Niamey and I found it fine.
 Not once I felt unsafe or threatened or saw something suspicious.
 Instead, I found that these people try their best to comfort foreigners and visitors.
 Even taxi drivers are probably among the friendliest taxi drivers on the planet, which is something to be proud of.
 However, as often the danger isn't visible until it unveils out of a sudden.

 Went on the south side of Niamey, across the Niger River.
 There are massive water towers visible from many kilometers away.